 They are a global affiliate with many branches throughout the USA.

-American Society for the Prevention of Cruelty to Animals is another big name involved with animal rights.
+American Society for the Prevention of Cruelty to Animals is another big name involved with animal rights and pet protection.
 By helping people and pets: “The ASPCA works to keep more animals in loving homes by protecting animals from harmful situations through community engagement, preventative action and providing resources and care when needed.

 Both the Humane Society and ASPCA are presently asking for donations to help the animals left homeless from the devastation caused by the latest Hurricane Ian in Florida and the East Coast.
 You can donate and hold fund raisers to get involved.